flectra-hq/flectra/doc/reference/views.rst

             Using ``states`` in combination with ``attrs`` may lead to unexpected results as domains are combined with a logical AND.
     ``context``
-        merged into the view's context when performing the button's Odoo call
+        merged into the view's context when performing the button's Flectra call

     .. todo:: declared but unused: help